-Fig. 20 Acoustic PD signal components according to different propagation paths The measurable direct oil signal at the sensor position depends on the intensity of the PD event and on the damping in the propagation path.
-Therefore, the attenuation by core, winding, transformer board, flux shielding etc. should be as low as possible.
-For that reason, the search for sensor positions that ensure good signal quality is essential during measurement procedure.
-The knowledge about the inner structure of the transformer is helpful for a good positioning and repositioning of the sensors.
-Localization of PD Different algorithms can be used to perform a timebased localization of PD.
+Fig. 19 Acoustic PD signal components according to different propagation paths The knowledge about the inner structure of the transformer is helpful for a good positioning and repositioning of the sensors.
+Localization of PD Different algorithms can be used to perform a time-based localization of PD.
 The input information used by the algorithms is the time of arrival of the signals propagating on direct oil path wave at multiple sensors.
 The exact time of arrival has to be determined by evaluating the measured signal.
 A criterion for the starting point can be found e.g. by investigation of energy steps [14] or by threshold criteria.

-Fig. 21 Absolute and relative times in a two-sensorsetup The relative arrival times at different sensor positions lead to time differences ($\Delta t{1,2}$).
+Fig. 20 Absolute and relative times in a two-sensor-setup The relative arrival times at different sensor positions lead to time differences ($\Delta t{1,2}$).
 These time lags are the only available data in all-acoustic measurements, when the data acquisition is triggered by the acoustic signal at one of the sensors.
-If the time delay between occurrence of a PD and the arrival of the associated acoustic wave is available, the absolute propagation times (t_1, t_2) from source to sensor can be used for localization (figure 21).
+If the time delay between occurrence of a PD and the arrival of the associated acoustic wave is available, the absolute propagation times (t_1, t_2) from source to sensor can be used for localization (figure 20).
 The exact timing of the emission of the PD signal can be estimated e.g. by an electrical PD measurement according to IEC 60270 or a measurement in the ultra-high frequency (UHF) range.
 In the latter case, sensors within the transformer walls can be used to collect the high frequency electromagnetic wave that is emitted during PD.
-The principle and a measurement setup are shown in figures 22 and 23.
+The principle and a measurement setup are shown in figures 21, 22 and 23.

-Fig. 22 UHF sensor setup for triggering
+Fig. 21 UHF sensor setup for triggering